Mike Brearley

-John Michael Brearley OBE (born 28 April 1942) is a retired English first-class cricketer who captained Cambridge University, Middlesex, and England.
+John Michael Brearley OBE (born 28 April 1942) is a retired English first-class cricketer who captained Cambridge University, Middlesex, and England to three successive Ashes series wins.
+He was the captain of the English squad which finished as runners-up at the 1979 Cricket World Cup.

-He captained the international side in 31 of his 39 Test matches, winning 18 and losing only 4.
+Brearley captained the international side in 31 of his 39 Test matches, winning 18 and losing only 4.
 He was the President of the Marylebone Cricket Club (MCC) in 2007–08.
-Since his retirement from professional cricket he has pursued a career as a writer and psychoanalyst, serving as President of the British Psychoanalytical Society 2008–10.
-In 2015, an article in the Bleacher Report ranked Brearley as England's greatest ever cricket captain.
+Since his retirement from professional cricket he has pursued a career as a psychoanalyst, psychotherapist (registered with the BPC), motivational speaker, and writer, serving as President of the British Psychoanalytical Society 2008–10.
+In 2015, an article in the Bleacher Report ranked Brearley as England's greatest-ever cricket captain.

-He is married to Mana Sarabhai who is from Ahmedabad, India and they have two children together.

 Early life

-Brearley was educated at the City of London School (where his father Horace, himself a first-class cricketer, was a master).
-While at St. John's College, Cambridge, Brearley excelled at cricket (he was then a wicketkeeper/batsman).
-After making 76 on his first-class debut as a wicketkeeper, he played for Cambridge University between 1961 and 1968 (captaining the side from 1964 onwards), first as an undergraduate in the Classical and Moral Sciences tripos, and then as a postgraduate.
+Brearley was born in Harrow, Middlesex, England, and was educated at the City of London School (where his father Horace, himself a first-class cricketer, was a master).
+While at St John's College, Cambridge, Brearley excelled at cricket (he was then a wicketkeeper/batsman).
+After making 76 on his first-class debut as a wicketkeeper, he played for Cambridge University between 1961 and 1968 (captaining the side in 1964), first as an undergraduate in the Classical and Moral Sciences tripos, and then as a postgraduate.

-While still at Cambridge, he was chosen for the Marylebone Cricket Club (MCC) tour to South Africa in 1964–65, and to captain the MCC Under-25 side in Pakistan in 1966–67, where he scored 312 not out against North Zone (his highest first-class score) and 223 against the Pakistan Under-25 side he ended the tour with 793 runs from six matches at an average of 132.
+While still at Cambridge, he was chosen for the Marylebone Cricket Club (MCC) tour to South Africa in 1964–65, and to captain the MCC Under-25 side in Pakistan in 1966–67, where he scored 312 not out against North Zone (his highest first-class score) and 223 against the Pakistan Under-25 side.
+He ended the tour with 793 runs from six matches at an average of 132.